2lian/Motion-Stack/README.md

 # Guides:

-Access the documentation at: [https://motion-stack.deditoolbox.fr/](https://motion-stack.deditoolbox.fr/). (user is `srl-tohoku` and password is the one usually used by moonshot)
+Access the documentation at: [https://motion-stack.deditoolbox.fr/](https://motion-stack.deditoolbox.fr/). (user is `srl-tohoku` and password is the one usually used by moonshot).
+Refer to the install section to build the documentation.

 * [Installation](docs/build/markdownmanual/install.md)
 * [How to start](docs/build/markdownmanual/start.md)